John-Lluch/SWRevealViewController/README.md

 * Reveal view controller implemented using view controller containment, done right!.
 * API is easier than a UINavigationController.
-* Correctly handles appearance methods on its child controllers, which you can rely on.
+* Correctly handles appearance methods on its child controllers that you can rely on.
 * Correctly handles rotations.
-* Can be embedded as a child view of other controllers, it always works, no glitches, no interface artifacts, no initialization issues, no rotation or resizing problems.
+* Can be embedded as a child view controller of other controllers, it always works, no glitches, no interface artifacts, no initialization issues, no rotation or resizing problems.
 * Seamless integration of pan gesture recognizer, behaving as smooth as silk.
 * Includes a category method of UIViewController 'revealViewController' to get the parent SWRevealViewController of any child controller.
 Similar to the UIViewController's property 'navigationController'.
-* Light weight, clean, easy to read code you will enjoy using in your projects.
+* Light weight, Clean, Easy to read, self explaining code you will enjoy using in your projects.

 ## Requirements